 The Otakeho landfill (Figure 13) was a small uncontrolled landfill that STDC closed in 1991.
 STDC at the time also applied for a consent to discharge leachate and stormwater into the Taikatu Stream.
 This consent was renewed in 2000, 2005, and recently in November 2018.
-The consent allows for discharge of leachate and stormwater to land where it may enter water.
+Consent 3953-4 allows for discharge of leachate and stormwater onto and into land where it may enter water.